 Same family, different politics?
 Watch our webinar!

 In the midst of a pandemic and following a divisive election, this holiday season may seem more fraught than most.
-Get ready to lead happier, healthier conversations with family and friends through this webinar hosted in partnership with Living Room Conversations and BridgeUSA.
-Through personal stories and actionable tips, you’ll learn how to hold more constructive discussions on tough political issues (even at family gatherings where emotional stakes are high).
-From listening first to seeking outcomes that address shared concerns, get practical strategies to become a “Common Grounder” and help bring light, not heat, to our nation’s civil discourse – starting at your own holiday table.
+Get ready to lead happier, healthier conversations with family and friends who have different political views through this webinar hosted in partnership with Living Room Conversations and BridgeUSA.
+Learn actionable tips for holding more constructive discussions on tough issues (even at family gatherings where emotional stakes are high).
+From listening first to addressing shared concerns, you’ll get practical strategies to become a “Common Grounder” and help bring light, not heat, to our nation’s civil discourse – starting at your own kitchen table.

 A Common Ground Webinar: